ant-tkachov/kfzteile24-coding-task/README.md

 Or, I could create UI using MVC with Razor view.

 Or, I could implement an example which demonstrates how to use the provided API from the client side, for instance by using jQuery.
-Or, even provide a simple SPA application using Vue or Angular framework in a couple of jasmine to run UI tests.
+Or, even provide a simple SPA application using Vue or Angular framework along with jasmine to run UI tests.
 My knowledge allows me to do it.

 Or, or, or…